 Just because most of the following factors are under the manufacturer’s control, doesn’t mean you shouldn’t know them.
 Having knowledge of these factors will help you extend your CBD oil’s shelf life.

 Your CBD oil’s shelf life is most dependent on the carrier oil: the oil that your CBD extract is suspended in.
 The most common industry carrier oils are MCT oil, hempseed oil, and olive oil.
 You can of course make your own CBD oil at home with other oils.

-- MCT oil is very shelf stable, has little taste, and a shelf life of 12 – 18 months.
-This relative stability has made MCT oil a very popular carrier oil in the CBD industry.
+- MCT oil is very shelf stable, has little taste, and has a shelf life of 12 – 18 months.
+This relative stability has made MCT oil a popular carrier oil in the CBD industry.

 - Hempseed oil is less stable than MCT oil.
 Once opened, unrefined hempseed oil has a shelf of 3 – 6 months.

 - Olive oil is roughly as stable as hempseed oil and should be used within 6 months of opening.